home-assistant/developers.home-assistant/docs/core/llm/index.md

 sidebar_label: "LLM API"
 ---

 Home Assistant can interact with large language models (LLMs).
 By exposing a Home Assistant API to an LLM, the LLM can fetch data or control Home Assistant to better assist the user.
-Home Assistant comes with a built-in LLM API but custom integrations can register their own to provide more advanced functionality.
+Home Assistant comes with a built-in LLM API, but custom integrations can register their own to provide more advanced functionality.

 ## Built-in Assist API